-The beginning of the school year is just around the corner!
-Classroom decorating and organizing are in full effect and teachers are starting to panic about their first week of lesson plans!
-Here are five Must Do’s during the first week of school, to help you start the year on the right foot.
+The beginning of the year is just around the corner!
+Classroom decorating and organizing are soon to be in full effect.
+Teachers everywhere are starting to write their lesson plans for the first week of school.
+Here are five MUST DO’S during the first week of school.
+They are sure to help you start the year on the right foot.

 Up first, plan some kind of a team building activity for the first or second day of school.
 This should be an activity that requires students to work in small groups (more than three in a group) and to complete the activity… they have to work as a team.